Ahuelo/Ahuelo/README.md

 ### - Learning :
-- ✨ React
+- 🖥️ React

 ### - Hobbies :
-- ✨ Gaming Addict
+- 🎮 Gaming Addict
 - 🏋️‍♂️ Go to the GYM
+- 🎧 Listen to music

 </br>
 </br>
 </br>